Contents

 Backlash

 Most ceremonial rituals have a backlash that affects you upon the conclusion of the ritual whether it was successful or not.
 A backlash adversely affects you and/or other performers, even if none of you are the ritual’s primary targets.
 This backlash may consist of damage, negative levels, or some other effect.
-You experience a backlash regardless of the success or failure of the ritual.
+Unless noted otherwise in the ritual’s description, you experience a backlash regardless of the success or failure of the ritual.

 Failed ceremonies